Anne Hathaway: 2009–2011: Romantic comedies and hosting events

 Hathaway reunited with Jake Gyllenhaal as a free-spirited artist with Parkinson's disease in Edward Zwick's erotic romantic comedy-drama Love & Other Drugs, based on the nonfiction book Hard Sell: The Evolution of a Viagra Salesman by Jamie Reidy.
-For the role, she spent time with a Parkinson's patient to research the disease, and in preparation for the film's nude scenes, she watched films of Kate Winslet and Penélope Cruz who, in Hathaway's view, have done nudity with sensitivity and dignity.
+For the role, she spent time with a Parkinson's patient to research the disease, and in preparation for its nude scenes, she watched films of Kate Winslet and Penélope Cruz who, in Hathaway's view, had performed nudity with sensitivity and dignity.
 She believed these scenes would not discourage socially conservative people from watching the film.
 Critics generally praised the film's adult romance, but were unenthusiastic about its plot elements.
 Hathaway's performance, which Ebert called "warm, lovable", earned her a Satellite Award and a nomination for the Golden Globe Award for Best Actress – Comedy or Musical.
 Together with actor Denzel Washington, Hathaway hosted the Nobel Peace Prize Concert in Oslo, Norway in December 2010.
 Two months later, she and James Franco hosted the 83rd Academy Awards.
 Critics were unenthusiastic about their chemistry, but thought Hathaway gave her best and did a better job than Franco, who they felt seemed uninterested.
 At the 63rd Primetime Emmy Awards, she garnered an Outstanding Variety Special (Live) nomination.

 In 2011, Hathaway voiced Jewel, a female Spix's macaw from Rio de Janeiro, in the animated film Rio, produced by 20th Century Fox and Blue Sky Studios.
-The film received generally positive reviews from film critics, who praised the visuals, voice acting and music.
+It received generally positive reviews from film critics, who praised the visuals, voice acting and music.
 A commercial success, it grossed more than $484 million worldwide against a budget of $90 million.
-Later, Hathaway starred alongside Jim Sturgess in Lone Scherfig's One Day, based on David Nicholls' 2009 novel of the same name.
-The film tells the story of two young people who meet twenty years after they shared a one-night stand together.
+Later, Hathaway starred alongside Jim Sturgess in Lone Scherfig's One Day, based on David Nicholls' novel of the same name.
+The film tells the story of two young people who meet annually for twenty years after they shared a platonic one-night stand together.
 Hathaway was clandestinely given the script, as One Day was set in Britain, and Scherfig was not looking for any American actresses for the part.
 After a nonproductive meeting with Scherfig, Hathaway left a list of songs for the director, who after listening to them, cast the actress for the part.
-Hathaway later expressed regret that she might have inadvertently encouraged misogyny as she did not trust Scherfig as a director, which she felt was because of her gender.
-Hathaway's Yorkshire accent in the film was considered subpar.
+Hathaway later expressed regret that she might have unwittingly held misogyny during production, as she came to feel that she had not trusted Scherfig as a director because of her gender.
+Her Yorkshire accent in the film was considered subpar.
 Columnist Suzanne Moore, reviewing the film on BBC Radio 4's Front Row, said Hathaway's accents were "all over the shop", adding, "Sometimes she's from Scotland, sometimes she's from New York, you just can't tell".
 The film itself received polarizing reviews from critics, but became a moderate box office success.